Lesson 4 of 6

 Stories—tests of faith

-The book of Daniel switches from stories about Daniel and his three friends (Daniel 1-6) to visions received by Daniel (Daniel 7-12).
+The Book of Daniel switches from stories about Daniel and his three friends (Daniel 1-6) to visions received by Daniel (Daniel 7-12).
 In the former, Daniel interprets visions in chapters 2, 4, and 5.
-These are disturbing visions for the rulers who receive them and their native interpreters are unable to understand them.
-Daniel was able to interpret them (with the assistance of an interpreting vision in chapter 2).
+These are disturbing visions for the rulers who receive them and their own interpreters are unable to understand them.
+Daniel is able to interpret them (with the assistance of an interpreting vision in chapter 2).
 Other chapters are episodes in which Daniel’s and/or his friends’ fidelity to God is tested by situations created through the pride and vanity of the kings.
-There is no direct persecution of the faith of Israel.

 Translation: Human being?
 Son of man?

-The most direct equivalent for the Aramaic phrase bar ‘enash is “human being.”
-The KJV translated the phrase as “one like the Son of man,” which tilts the passage clearly in the direction of New Testament christology.
+The most direct equivalent for the Aramaic phrase bar ‘enash (found in Daniel 7:13) is “human being.”
+The King James Version translated the phrase as “one like the Son of man,” which tilts the passage clearly in the direction of New Testament christology.
 Most current translations drop the definite article and do not capitalize the word “son.”
 The latter practice at least recognizes that there is ambiguity in the expression.
-It need not be anything more than a way of saying human being.
+It need not be anything more than a way of saying “human being.”
 As Daniel saw figures that looked like a lion, like a bear, and like a leopard, so he saw a figure that looked like a human being.
-This would be consistent with Psalm 8:4 and with the way Ezekiel is addressed (2:1, 3, 6, 8 and throughout the book, though with Ezekiel too the translation varies with the versions; the NRSV simply prefers “mortal”).
+This would be consistent with Psalm 8:4 and with the way Ezekiel is addressed (2:1, 3, 6, 8 and throughout the book, though with Ezekiel too the translation varies with the versions; the New Revised Standard Version simply prefers “mortal”).
 A similar use occurs in Daniel 8:17.

 Visions—times of persecution